-1. Xu Ao Di Village, November 2017.
+1. November 2017.
 My visit to Taishun County was a major highlight of my travels across southern china in 2017.
 I saw an array of ancient bridges, an abandoned temple, a stunning reservoir and an equally awesome three-tiered waterfall set in a remote forest-mountain park.
 Driving back to my Sixi Town hotel on the last evening, I thought my explorations had come to an end when we suddenly happened upon this ancient village community.

-5. Xu Ao Di Village, November 2017.
+5. November 2017.
 I did spot one courtyard resident, a local cat resting in one of the open top floor windows overlooking the grey slate roof.
 By now the late afternoon light was fading and although we’d only managed a rushed tour, I was grateful that Amy had spotted the sign and that we’d taken the time to see another fascinating side of Taishun County.

 Check out my other articles from around Taishun County.